jakobzhao/geog458/labs/lab04/readme.md

 Make sure you pick Third party option and copy the Integration URL of `WMTS` like the example above.
 After establishing the connection, you should be able to add your basemap by double-clicking the newly created connection.

-Zoom into your tiles so that they fill most of the canvas space.
-The canvas is the extent we will use to generate QMetaTiles.
+Zoom into your tiles so that they fill most of the canvas space. **The canvas extent is the extent we will use to generate QMetaTiles.**

 ### 3.3 Generating Tiles by QMetaTiles (or QTiles)